 The co-occurrence relationships between keywords have similarly been analyzed through network and overlay visualization maps as displayed in Figure 9.
 The "bridges" keyword plays a predominant role in this network, which is not surprising because it is the main topic of interest in this systematic review.
-It is closely related to "SHM" and "Damage detection" as they belong to the same cluster (red) and have thick link lines (see Figure 9 (a)).
-Regardless of its relatively small strength, "Al" has one of the more recent average publication years (2020.36), which shows its relatively new adoption in the field of bridge engineering (see Figure 9 (b)).
+It is closely related to "SHM" and "Damage detection" as they belong to the same cluster (red) and have thick link lines (see Figure 9A).
+Regardless of its relatively small strength, "AI" has one of the most recent average publication years (2020.36), which shows its relatively new adoption in the field of bridge engineering (see Figure 9B).